amaangadatia/ClassEnroll/README.md

 * Before starting, make sure that the input files for the student requests and the courses offered, respectively, are in the same directory as the source code files.

-* To run the program, enter “ruby class_enroll.rb” on the command line.
+* To run the program, enter “ruby main.rb” on the command line.

 * When prompted, enter the NAME of the INPUT FILE containing the COURSES BEING OFFERED to be processed, INCLUDING the .csv extension.
 * When prompted, enter the NAME of the INPUT FILE containing the REQUESTS OF STUDENTS to be processed, INCLUDING the .csv extension.